A Trauma Therapist Explains Trauma & The Process of Recovering from Trauma Through Therapy In Understandable Terms

 As an experienced trauma therapist, I myself am a trauma survivor and I “pushed through” for decades without understanding how I had been impacted by events that happened when I was very young.
 I have found my way back to a whole and integrated mind, body, and spirit.
 Here I deeply connect and develop meaningful personal and professional relationships.

 On top of a commitment to share the information and resources that helped me with other people who want to begin recovering after trauma.
-I received my first 40 hours of training in trauma almost 20 years ago, and I’ve had hundreds of hours of additional training in trauma since then.
+I received my first 40 hours of training in trauma more than 20 years ago, and I’ve had hundreds of hours of additional training in trauma since then.
 Yet I still didn’t recognize that some of the things I went through as a child and young adult were traumatic and affected me in all areas of my life.
 This includes how I felt about myself and other people.
+I’m still on my healing journey but I have found joy and connection in my life that I never knew were possible when I was younger.
 I want you to be able to find help if you’re suffering, too, and I hope this guide will help in that process.

 The Adverse Childhood Experiences Study